NuMCMCTools/NuMCMCTools/README.md

 # NuMCMCTools

-This package is intended as a lightweight tool to assist in analysis using public releases of MCMC chains from neutrino oscilliation analyses.
+This package is intended as a lightweight tool to assist in analysis using public releases of MCMC chains from neutrino oscillation analyses.
 The following experiments have released data compatible with this software:

 * Experiment 1